JMcWhorter150/friyay_one/slidedeck.md

 ---

-What all will you have to do to get a job in coding?
+What will you have to do to get a job in development?
+-

 ___
 Interview Process